Optenso/injectable-firmware/README.md

 $ make send PLATFORM=BOARD_MDK_DONGLE
 ```

-The dongle should now be detected by your operating system:
+The dongle should now be detected by your operating system: (please check)
 ```
 $ lsusb
 [...]